TRUE GRIT: rough draft review

 “You give out very little sugar with your pronouncements.
 While I sat there watchin' I had some thought to stealin' a kiss... though you are very young, and sick... and unattractive to boot.
 But now I have a mind to give you five or six good licks with my belt.”

-say the sun was in your eyes — that is to say, your eye.”
+“I thought you were going to say the sun was in your eyes — that is to say, your eye.”

 “[He is] down by the creek performing his necessaries.”